solita/solita.github.com/_posts/2014-10-01-simple-deployment-pipeline.md

 excerpt: It is possible to create a professional deployment pipeline and do continuous delivery with few simple tools.
 When you remove the hype, CD and DevOps are not magic.
 I will present a real example from our project to show what can be achieved with a minimal effort by normal developers.
 Quite a lot actually.
 ---

-This artice shows how we created a simple deployment pipeline using open source components, but is not a detailed tutorial.
+This article shows how we created a simple deployment pipeline using open source components, but this is not a detailed tutorial.
 Obviously you must first do Continuous Integration to enable DevOps and [Continuous Delivery](http://en.wikipedia.org/wiki/Continuous_delivery), but then what?
-What is between [the elite](http://codeascraft.com/) and simple CI?
-That will be shown.
+What is between [the elite](http://codeascraft.com/) and a simple CI arrangement?
+Here's one answer.

 ## The first rule of DevOps is you don't talk about 'DevOps'